riganb/dsa-graphs/readme.md

 ## Graphs

+#### Conventions followed:
+- All the code files have sample input and expected output at the bottom of the file.

 A graph is a set of nodes and edges connecting the nodes.

 ### There are multiple types of graphs: